victor-chew/espclock4/README.md

 	4000 xxxx

 where `xxxx` is the 16-bit value for the number of cycles to wait.

+### Clock Synchronization
+In ESPCLOCK4, during the clock synchronization operation every 2 hours, an error margin of up to 30s is permitted unlike previous versions.
+This reduces the need to fast-forward or fast-reverse to sync up the clock drastically.
+The ULP timer value will still be adjusted, and since the timer drift is somewhat random, it is likely during the next synchronization interval, the error margin would be reduced.

+In summary, the clock may be up to 30s ahead or behind, and the ULP code will not take any action to effect an exact match.

 ### Future Work
 The RTC_SLOW_CLK drift can be dramatically improved by [connecting an external 32K crystal](https://www.esp32.com/viewtopic.php?t=1175&start=10) to the 32K_XP and 32K_XN pins of the ESP32.
 However, the [ESP32 Arduino Core](https://github.com/espressif/arduino-esp32) will need to be recompiled in order to use the external crystal, as there is currently no way to achieve this programmtically.